ViBiOh/fibr/README.md

 - `vith` is configured with direct access to the filesystem (see [`vith`documentation about configuring `WorkDir`](https://github.com/vibioh/vith#usage) and [`fibr` configuration](#usage) for enabling it).
 Direct access disable large file transfer in the network.
 - the video bitrate is above [`thumbnailMinBitrate (default 80000000)`](#usage)

+### Chunk upload

+Fibr supports uploading file by chunks or in one single request.
+This behavior is managed by the [`-chunkUpload`](#usage) option.
+In both cases, the file are written directly to the disk without buffering in memory.
+If you have a load-balancer in front of your Fibr instances, chunk upload requires that you enable sticky sessions because file are written locally to the `-temporaryFolder` before being written to the destination folder.
+On the other hand, when using one single request, you may need to tune the `-readTimeout` option to ensure that a slow connection with a big file can fullfil the request within the allowed timeout window.

+In case of failure, when using one single request, all the upload is started from the beginning.
+In case of a chunk upload, the upload restarts from the failed chunk.

 ### Security

 Authentication is made with [Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication), compatible with all browsers and CLI tools such as `curl`.
 I **strongly recommend configuring HTTPS** in order to avoid exposing your credentials in plain text.